Cod liver oil contains certain "fatty acids" that prevent the blood from clotting easily. These fatty acids also reduce pain and swelling.

-Cod liver oil is used as a source of vitamin A and vitamin D. It is also used as a source of fat called omega-3 for heart health, depression, arthritis, and other conditions, but there is no good scientific evidence to any use.
+Cod liver oil is used for heart health, depression, arthritis, and many other conditions, but there is no good scientific evidence to support these uses.

 Likely Effective for

 - High blood pressure.
 Taking cod liver oil by mouth seems to lower blood pressure (both numbers) a small, but important, amount in people with mild high blood pressure.

 - Kidney disease in people with type 2 diabetes.
 Taking cod liver oil seems to reduce protein in the urine, a marker for kidney disease severity.

 Possibly Ineffective for

 - Cholesterol disease that runs in families (familial hypercholesterolemia).

 When applied to the skin: There isn't enough reliable information to know if cod liver oil is safe or what the side effects might be.

 When applied to the skin: There isn't enough reliable information to know if cod liver oil is safe or what the side effects might be.
 Pregnancy and breast-feeding: Cod liver oil is possibly safe when used in amounts that provide no more than the recommended daily intakes of vitamin A and vitamin D. Cod liver oil is possibly unsafe when taken in larger amounts.
 Do not take cod liver oil that provides more than about 3000 mcg of vitamin A and 100 mcg of vitamin D when pregnant or breast-feeding.